-Howard County Public School System Policy 8020-IP (High School Grading and Reporting) governs procedures related to students who withdraw from courses or change levels of a course.
-Any student who withdraws from any course more than seven school days after the published first quarter interim report will receive a W (withdrawal) on the report card and permanent record card.
+Howard County Public School System Policy 8020, Grading and Reporting Middle and High School, governs procedures related to students who withdraw from courses or change levels of a course.
+W (withdrawal) code indicates that a student withdrew from a course after the designated date for withdrawal (20 school days from the start of the course).
 No credit shall be received by students who withdraw.